boguszjelinski/kern/HOWTORUN.md

 * [Kapir](https://gitlab.com/kabina/kapir): Rest API responsible for receiving requests, share statuses and store them in a database.
 You need Kapir to run React clients.
 * [Kapi](https://gitlab.com/kabina/kapi/client): Rest API client simulator, which also emulates real users in big volume (100k/h)

 But you might also want to test visually, on-line, how a request is served.
-Four React applications will help you do it:
+Five React applications will help you do it:
 * [Kabina](https://gitlab.com/kabina/kabina): mobile application for customers
 * [Kab](https://gitlab.com/kabina/kab): mobile application for minibus drivers
 * [Kavla](https://gitlab.com/kabina/kavla): mobile application for presenting current routes serving a bus stop
+* [Kaut](https://gitlab.com/kabina/kaut): a panel in a cab for authentication, adding a passenger to an existing route or creating a new one when cab is free
 * [Kanal](https://gitlab.com/kabina/kanal): some performance indicators of the dispatcher.

 ## Prerequisites:
 * MySQL or PostgreSQL (currently not maintained, a separate branch)